ondrap/json-stream/README.md

   (the `cffi` flag of aeson enables fast text decoding borrowed from json-stream)
 - parsing only subset of big JSON structures

-Json-stream is in streaming mode is also much friendlier to the GC.
+Json-stream in streaming mode is also much friendlier to the GC.

 Using json-stream parser instead of aeson `value` evades the need to build the structure using aeson `Value` and then converting it to the user-requested structure.
 Instead